concur1/pl_compare/README.md

 - [] Add total number of value differences to the value differences summary.
 - [] Add parameter to hide column differences with 0 differences.
 - [] Update report so that non differences are (optionally) not displayed.
-- [] Add table name labels that can replace 'base' and 'compare'.
 - [] Change id_columns to be named 'join_on' and add a test that checks that abritrary join conditions work.
 - [] Update code to use a config dataclass that can be passed between the class and functions.
 - [] Test for large amounts of data